 A student must possess aptitude, abilities and skills in five areas:

-1) observation; 2) communication; 3) sensory and motor coordination and function; 4) conceptualization, integration and quantitation; and 5) behavioral and social skills, abilities and aptitude.
 These are described in detail below.
 Students must be able to independently perform the described functions.

 3. Sensory and Motor Coordination or Function